Kuttanad Backwaters

 This is one of the most beautiful Alappuzha tourist places that you absolutely cannot miss.
 Vembanad Lake is Kerala’s longest lake and is also among the largest in India.
 Several canals empty their water into the lake at several points along its wide expanse.
 Since it is a long lake, it covers many districts of Kerala and goes by different names in each district like Punnamada Lake in Kuttanad, and Kochi Lake in Kochi.
 Many small islands dot its length.

+Boating in this lake is a part of a backwater trip in Kerala.
 The Kumarakom Tourist Village offers houseboat cruises and holiday packages that you can take advantage of and so have the best possible backwater boating experience on your trip.
 The lake is full of exciting possibilities- just imagine yourself floating on the lake early in the morning, sipping a hot cup of coffee and listening to the gentle lapping of the waves and chirping of birds.
 Now that is peace and happiness!

-f you get a chance to go to this place in August, you will be in luck.
+If you get a chance to go to this place in August, you will be in luck.
 The Annual Snake Boat Race or Vallam Kali takes place at this time and is a major attraction.
 The sight is amazing, to say the least.
 Do plan a houseboat trip on the lake while planning your Kerala itinerary.

-Puthenangadi, Muhamma Panchayat, Alappuzha.
+Location: Puthenangadi, Muhamma Panchayat, Alappuzha.

 Planning a trip to Kerala?
 Checkout our best selling Kerala Family Packages